 The top countries to participate included the US, United Kingdom, Germany, India, Italy, and Mexico. (source)

 I’m happy my own country—South Africa—also participated, doing its bit for vegan awareness and improved and healthier eating habits.

 More Than 700,000 Participated in the Veganuary Campaign 2023 (Veganuary)

 The survey conducted as part of the Veganuary campaign was sent to 87% of the participants, with 32,522 respondents returning data.
 Sadly, it seems that while vegans are happy to want their lifestyle, they don’t always stand up for their choices in plant-based diets.

 78% of the Participants Who Were Not Vegan Already Intended To Permanently Change Their Diet (Veganuary)

 A main question on the survey was whether the participants would continue a vegan lifestyle after the campaign had ended (when February rolled around).

-Only 36% of the participants showed intent to continue being vegans in 2022, while 9% admitted to not continuing the vegan diet, and 10% were unsure if they could or would remain vegan.
+However, in the 2022 Veganuary campaign, only 36% of the participants showed intent to continue being vegans, while 9% admitted to not continuing the vegan diet, and 10% were unsure if they could or would remain vegan.

-In Just 1 Month’s Span, These Countries Spared 2.16 Million Animals From Suffering (Veganuary)
+In Just 1 Month’s Span, These Countries Spared 2.16 Million Animals From Suffering in 2022 (Veganuary)